jmorris0x0/terraform-provider-k8sconnect/README.md

 | Cluster‑first dependency hell         | ❌ Providers require the cluster to exist at plan time                       | ✅ Connections defer auth resolution to apply time                           |
 | Multi‑cluster support                 | ❌ Requires provider aliases or separate states per cluster                  | ✅ Inline connection per resource — all clusters in one plan                 |

-> **In short:** if you've ever copy‑pasted the same manifest into five workspaces just to hit five clusters, this provider removes that overhead.
-> `k8sinline` ends the chicken‑and‑egg problem.
-Clusters and manifests live in a **single plan** — no staged applies, no token hacks, no wrappers.

 ---

 ## Getting Started